dahliacreative/selectron/README.md

 ```

 ##Themes
 There are two default themes, light and dark.
-The light theme is applied by default, to apply the dark theme simply add the `selectron--dark` class to your select.
+The light theme is applied by default, to apply the dark theme simply add the `selectron--dark` class to your select, or any other class you want to be added to selectron.
 ```
 <select class="selectron selectron--dark">
   <option value="">Please select something</option>